 Getting 100 leads a day might sound impossible.
-Yet, with our proven methodology and your expertise, it can be done.
+Yet, with our proven methodology for B2B marketing and your expertise, it can be done.

 It’s a Numbers Game

 Have you heard the old sales adage, “it’s a numbers game?”
 Well, it’s true, and with an inbound marketing methodology, the number of leads you receive from your website will equate to the number of sales opportunities, and the number of opportunities equate to the number of new customers you earn for your business.
 The challenge most professional services firms face is in understanding what those numbers are.

 We’ll get to that shortly – yet, understanding the numbers game will help you understand that your expertise is a precious commodity that must be used correctly and efficiently to increase the number of leads and opportunities you receive each month.
 The right way to use your expertise to pursue 100 leads a day is to build value for the customer and create a destination for your expertise.

 We believe your expertise is highly valuable.
 It’s how you make a living, and you need companies and individuals to pay you for what you know, as well as what you can do.
 Many professional services firms get their value offerings flipped upside down when they give away their high-value expertise in exchange for the low-value execution of nominal tasks, such as tax returns, consulting documents, and labor.
 This is a disastrous trade off for many reasons, but we want you to simply understand that the highest profit service you offer is your expertise.
 So, getting people to buy more of your expertise needs to be the primary focus of your B2B marketing.

 The question is how to use your expertise to increase the traffic to your website and the leads to your business?
 Let’s find out.